bitovi/canjs.com/guides_source/recipes.md

 ## Get Started

 There are a variety of ways to get CanJS.
 Read the [using CanJS guide](http://canjs.com/guides/Using.html) for comprehensive list.
-For the following recepies, we will load CanJS with a `<script>` tag pointed to CanJS's CDN.
+For the following recipies, we will load CanJS with a `<script>` tag pointed to CanJS's CDN.

 Create a file called `myapp.html` and put the following in it to get started: